Isenbeck/Kick-3D/README.md

 If you have the VICE emulator set up to run by the C64Studio, the program will compile and run in the emulator.

 ## About the code
 The code could be faster than it is.
-Instead, I wrote the code to be as clean as possible.
+I have opted to have a clean code rather than the fastest one.
 There are no self-modifying code sections.
 And I have commented on the code as best I could.

 Software is broken into several modules.